daemonraco/toobasic/docs/services.md

 ### Methods
-By default, __TooBasic__ tries to guess what methods your are allowing, but if you what to provide some of them, you can add this to you service:
+By default, __TooBasic__ tries to guess what methods your are allowing, but if you what to provide some in particular, you can add this to your service:
 ```php
 <?php
 class LoginService extends \TooBasic\Service {